sqlpad/sql-limiter/README.md

 ## FETCH FIRST/NEXT n ROWS ONLY

-Did you know that `LIMIT` is not standard SQL!?
-I didn't!

-It wasn't until SQL:2008 that a formal spec was added.
+`FETCH FIRST` was added into the SQL standard in SQL:2008.
 Markus Winand has [a great guide written about this](https://use-the-index-luke.com/sql/partial-results/top-n-queries).

 `sql-limiter` will look for `FETCH FIRST <number>` and `FETCH NEXT <number>` to detect the use of `FETCH` use.
 If neither are found, `FETCH FIRST <number> ROWS ONLY` will be added to the query.

+The `fetch` strategy assumes that the target database honors the `FETCH FIRST` syntax alone, not requiring preceding `ORDER BY` or `OFFSET` clauses.

-## Why TOP isn't supported
+## Why SQL Server isn't supported

 SQL Server's TOP is great for single SELECT queries, but becomes problematic for queries unioned together. `TOP` only applies to the `SELECT` clause it is used in, as opposed to acting on the entire unioned result set.
 For example: